PandorAstrum/modular-scrapper-framework/README.md

-This is a CLI scrapper framework wrapper built over scrapy framework User can modify and adjust anything or everything about a spider or crawler from the command lines by typing appropriate flags
+This is a CLI scrapper framework wrapper built over scrapy framework User can modify and adjust anything or everything about a spider or crawler from the command line interface by typing appropriate flags

 This product is built on WIN 10 (64 bit). for further dev make sure you use 64 bit architecture